joeylamcy/Python_tutorial/Exercise.md

 1. Monsoon onset
    Estimate the monsoon onset date for Kerala (10.9°N, 76.3°E) based on your plot.
 Briefly describe how you determine the onset date.

-   Make sure you include a title, axis titles and a color bar (if applicable) in your plot and save it as png file.
+   Make sure you include a title and a color bar (if applicable) in your plot and save it as png file.

-   You are required to submit your answers in .py or .ipynb format, and also your plots (13 plots in total) in .png format.
+   You are required to submit your answers in .py or .ipynb format, and also your plot in .png format.

 ### 4th lab session (23 Jan 2019)